 Community Business Enterprise (CBE) Program

-The CBE program includes designations as a Woman Business Enterprise (WBE), Minority Business Enterprise (MBE), and Disadvantaged Business Enterprise (DBE).
+The CBE program includes designations as a Woman Business Enterprise (WBE), Minority Business Enterprise (MBE), Disadvantaged Business Enterprise (DBE) and LGBTQQ owned businesses.
 This program allows participating businesses to capitalize on opportunities in government and private-sector procurement.
 These businesses will be included in the County’s CBE listing.
 Many County departments, public agencies, private-sector prime and subcontractors use the CBE listing to meet subcontracting goals.

 To request County of Los Angeles certification for LSBE, DVBE, SE or CBE program participation, a business must: